 Disk Drill is undoubtedly the best partition recovery software out there and is popular for its easy-to-use interface.
 It is packed with features for an in-depth analysis of your drive, and robust functionality that allows you to recover corrupted partitions on a Mac.
 Follow the steps mentioned below to get started:

-- Select the unallocated partition you want to recover and hit Search For Lost Data.
-This process will run a scan of the unallocated partition and retrieve any lost files.
+2. Launch Disk Drill and select the partition you want to recover.
+Then hit Search For Lost Data.
+This process will run a scan of the corrupted partition and retrieve any lost files.search for lost data unallocated partition

-- Now select the files which you want to recover from the corrupted partition and click on the Recover button.
+4. Now select the files that you want to recover from the corrupted partition and click on the Recover button.
+You can narrow down the scan results by enabling the filters in the left pane or above the list of recoverable files. disk drill document selected for preview

-- Browse and select a landing destination for your files and select OK. ❗️
+5. Browse and select a landing destination for your files and select OK.
+Once the recovery process is complete, you will be notified by a dialogue box.disk drill recovery destination

 Make sure to select a different partition to store your recovered data.